Black victims underrepresented in named violent crime laws | WTOP

 Her daughter was abducted near a city bus stop while on her way to early morning tutoring.
 Cooper didn’t learn the teen was missing until 4 p.m., when she says it was too late to save her.

-“It was hurtful, because I thought that the bill having her name on it would be a part of her legacy, I really did.
-So that everybody would know that this bill was passed for the sake of future lives — and my daughter lost her life in the process, for a change to happen,” she said.
+“It was hurtful, because I thought that the bill having her name on it would be a part of her legacy. … So that everybody would know that this bill was passed for the sake of future lives — and my daughter lost her life in the process, for a change to happen,” she said.
 “And they didn’t even put her name on it.”

-Democratic state Sen. Sandra Williams, who proposed the bill, said a compromise — extending the required alert window from one to two hours — was necessary to appease wealthier school districts.

-The weakened language finally cleared the House at the end of last year, folded quietly into a sweeping education bill that also addressed teacher preparation, cybersecurity and issues related to the state’s universities.
+Instead, language creating the alert was watered down and tucked quietly into an unrelated piece of legislation.

 “Having a law named for a white victim versus an African American victim or a Hispanic victim does not inherently mean that people of all races don’t benefit from that legislation,” said Teresa Kulig, an assistant criminology professor at the University of Nebraska at Omaha.
 “But it is kind of an important indication of who is highlighted in these laws.”

-Kulig and criminologist Francis T. Cullen co-authored a 2016 report that found that 86% of 51 laws named for victims of murder, rape and other violent crimes from 1990 to 2016 were named for white victims.
-The AP analysis, which included laws from the study as well as bills enacted since 2016, found the pattern continued largely unchanged.
+Kulig co-authored a 2016 report that found that 86% of 51 laws named for victims of murder, rape and other violent crimes from 1990 to 2016 were named for white victims.
+The AP analysis, which included laws from that study as well as bills enacted since 2016, found the pattern continued largely unchanged.

 Exceptions included the Lavinia Masters Act, aimed at eliminating Texas’ rape kit backlog, and Tennessee’s JaJuan Latham Act, which toughened criminal penalties in drive-by shootings.
 Both laws were named for black victims and passed just this year.

-That contributed to the 6% of bills named for black victims.
-Another 5% were named for other minorities and the rest were named for whites or groups that included at least one white person.
-Several of the groups also included blacks or other minorities.

-Kulig said it is important to acknowledge that named laws generally spring from tragedies: abductions, murders, domestic assaults, child abuse cases.
-Pointing out the racial disparities isn’t intended to diminish the pain of the mostly white families such laws honor, she said.
+Kulig said named laws generally spring from unspeakable tragedies — abductions, murders, domestic assaults, cases of child abuse — and studying racial disparities isn’t intended to diminish the pain of the mostly white families such laws honor.

-Ohio Rep. Kristin Boggs, a Columbus Democrat, sponsored the Reagan Tokes Act.
+Ohio Rep. Kristin Boggs, a Columbus Democrat who is white, sponsored the Reagan Tokes Act.
 She said the case exposed flaws in Ohio’s parole system that demanded a legislative response.

 Tokes, a psychology major at Ohio State University, was kidnapped after leaving her restaurant job, raped and killed.
-Her body was later found in a park in Grove City, near Columbus.
-Tokes’ killer had been released from prison two months before and was wearing an electronic monitor at the time.
+Tokes’ killer had been released from prison two months earlier and was wearing an electronic monitor at the time.

-“To me, it just feels like she was someone who was truly organically interwoven into a community in the deepest ways, and what happened to her was just so terrifying because everyone saw a piece of themselves in her,” said Boggs, who is white.

-Boggs said she couldn’t deny that some implicit racial bias exists in the Ohio Legislature, but said she doesn’t believe her colleagues are judging namesake bills based on victims’ ethnicity.
+While she acknowledged some implicit racial bias no doubt exists in the Ohio Legislature, Boggs said she doesn’t believe her colleagues are judging namesake bills based on victims’ ethnicity.
 The Tokes legislation, she said, was propelled by passionate lobbying by the family, which declined an AP request for comment through their attorney, and intense media attention to the case.

-Opponents of namesake laws, including civil-rights groups, criminal defense attorneys and some lawmakers, see an added twist: The new criminal penalties imposed by namesake bills named largely for white victims fall disproportionately on blacks.
+Opponents of namesake laws see an added twist: The new criminal penalties imposed by namesake bills named largely for whites fall disproportionately on blacks.

-“Here comes Annie’s law, Laura’s law, Marcy’s law, Judy’s law, and soon we’ll have a whole sorority of victims enshrined in the Ohio criminal code,” Barry Wilford, then-public policy chairman at the Ohio Association of Criminal Defense Lawyers, told a news conference called to highlight the disparity.

 Associated Press news researcher Rhonda Shafner in New York contributed to this report.